nellaschema/data-engineering/ftw/retail-transactions-dataset/caveats.md

 Record-level upsert
 ```

 Our current understanding is that `COPY INTO` solves the first problem, while something such as `MERGE INTO` may be needed for the second.
-We would like to confirm whether this is the appropriate design for our project.
+We would like to confirm whether this is the appropriate design for this project.